EmirSoftic/boneseg_MedImageML_ass2/README.md

-# Principal Component Analysis (PCA) Assignment
+# Bone Segmentation Assignment

-This repository contains the implementation and analysis for our PCA assignment.
+This repository contains the implementation and analysis for the second assignment- bone segmentation.

 ## Setup Instructions